liufengyun/lctes22-artifact/README.md

 3. Create a circuit simulator for the microcontroller.
 4. Drive the simulator bus with a simulated memory.
 5. Accumulate all memory stores to address 0.
-6. When program finishes or maximum iterations reached, return the accumulated writes to address 0.
+6. When the program finishes, return the accumulated writes to address 0.

-You can play with other assembly files located under `asm/`.
+You can play with other assembly programs located under `asm/`.

 We can generate Verilog for the micro-controller as follows: